OUR LEADERSHIP AND STAFF

 THE REV. DR. MARSHALL A. JOLLY

 The Rev. Dr. Marshall A. Jolly was elected the 26th rector of Grace Episcopal Church in May of 2015.
-In the wider church and community, he serves as chair of the board of the Burke County Department of Social Services, as volunteer chaplain at Carolinas Healthcare System Blue Ridge Hospital, as board secretary of the Valle Crucis Conference Center, as a member of the Standing Committee in the Diocese of Western North Carolina, and as a Deputy to the 80th General Convention of the Episcopal Church.
+In the wider church and community, he serves as a volunteer chaplain at UNC Healthcare Blue Ridge Hospital, as board secretary of the Valle Crucis Conference Center, as Vice-Chair of Mission Ministries Alliance, as President of the Standing Committee in the Diocese of Western North Carolina, and as first alternate Deputy to the 81st General Convention of the Episcopal Church.
 In 2020, Marshall was honored to be appointed by North Carolina State Supreme Court Chief Justice Cheri Beasley to the Faith & Justice Alliance Steering Committee.

 Pastoral Care Coordinator